olastor/age-plugin-fido2-hmac/README.md

 age -r age1... -o test.txt.enc test.txt
 ```

-Where `age1...` is the public key you created with the previous step.
+(where `age1...` is the public key you created with the previous step.)

 **Decryption:**